JuliaSmoothOptimizers/JSOSuite.jl/docs/src/tutorial.md

 ## Solving

-Internally, the `solve` function selects solvers according to the problem's property and JSO-compliant solvers available.
+Internally, the `solve` function selects optimizers according to the problem's property and JSO-compliant optimizers available.

-### Available solvers
+### Available optimizers

-All the information used by the handled solvers is available in the following `DataFrame`:
+All the information used by the handled optimizers is available in the following `DataFrame`:

 ```@example ex1
 using JSOSuite
-JSOSuite.solvers
+JSOSuite.optimizers
 ```

 Required information can be extracted by simple `DataFrame` manipulations.
-For instance, the list of solvers handled by this package
+For instance, the list of optimizers handled by this package
 ```@example ex1
-JSOSuite.solvers.name
+JSOSuite.optimizers.name
 ```

-### Select solvers
+### Select optimizers

-The function [`JSOSuite.select_solvers`](@ref) returns a list of compatible solvers.
+The function [`JSOSuite.select_optimizers`](@ref) returns a list of compatible optimizers.
 ```@example
 using ADNLPModels, JSOSuite
 f = x -> 100 * (x[2] - x[1]^2)^2 + (x[1] - 1)^2
 x0 = [-1.2; 1.0]
 nlp = ADNLPModel(f, x0)
-JSOSuite.select_solvers(nlp)
+JSOSuite.select_optimizers(nlp)
 ```

 ### Fine-tune solve call

 All the keyword arguments are passed to the solver.
-Keywords available for all the solvers are given below:
+Keywords available for all the optimizers are given below:

 - `atol`: absolute tolerance;
 - `rtol`: relative tolerance;